Ayres' Sensory Integration Therapy

 Occupational TherapistLecturer, UK based.

-Gemma Cartwright has been an Occupational Therapist for over 13 years, predominantly working with children and young people.
+Gemma Cartwright has been an Occupational Therapist for 17 years, predominantly working with children and young people.
 She became an Advanced Sensory Integration (SI) Practitioner in 2008 and completed her MSc in Neurological Occupational Therapy in 2012, carrying out research on the relationship between sleep and sensory responsivity.
-Gemma is a mentor for Advanced SI practitioners and lectures on the Advanced SI module affiliated with Ulster University.
-She also co- presents the SI Masterclass, commissioned by the College of Occupational Therapy.
-Gemma has recently becomes the Director of Reseacher Development for the SI Network.
+Gemma is a mentor for Advanced SI practitioners and lectures on the Advanced Treatment module as part of the MSc in Sensory Integration for Ulster University.

-Gemma works as an Advanced Occupational Therapist and Manager of Neurodevelopmental Services across Coventry and Warwickshire.
-Her role focuses on developing services for children and young people with disorders such as ASD, ADHD, Dyspraxia and Tourettes.
+Gemma works as an Advanced Occupational Therapist and Manager of Neurodevelopmental Services for children and adults across Coventry and Warwickshire.
+Her role focuses on developing services for children, young people and adults with disorders such as ASD, ADHD, Dyspraxia and Tourettes.
 As part of this role Gemma is taking the opportunity to develop services across the lifespan for service users with Sensory Integration Dysfunction/Sensory Processing Disorders.
 Integral to this role is her work with commissioners, service managers, the wider multi professional/disciplinary/agency teams as well as supporting the development of services and clinicians.

 OTD, OTR/LInternational Lecturer, USA based.